fspaolo/makesite/README.md

 ## How it works

-Place the following files into a folder:
+Download and place the following files into a folder:

-    makesite.py   -- the script to generate each webpage template.html -- the skeleton of each webpage style.css     -- the style of each webpage index.md      -- the content of a webpage
+    makesite.py    -- the Python script to generate each webpage template.html  -- the HTML skeleton of each webpage style.css      -- the CSS style of each webpage index.md       -- the text (Markdown) content of a webpage

 and run:

     python makesite.py

-This will generate an `index.html`.
+This will generate an `index.html` that you can display with your browser.

+Note that every time you make any modification you need to run `python makesite.py` again (that's what a *static* site means).

-## What this is
+## What it is

 `Makesite.py` is not a blog generator!
 If a blog is what you are looking for, there are a few dozens of blog softwares out there. `Makesite.py` was developed with the following concepts in mind:

 * Extremely simple (very easy to understand and modify)
 * No installation required (run everywhere)
-* No setup required (provide a text file, get an HTML page)
+* No configuration required (provide a text file, get an HTML page)
 * No templating language (just pure HTML, CSS and Python!)
 * All functions in one single script (that I can actually understand)
 * Navigation bar generated for you (customizable if you prefer)